Nwankwo scores as Crotone bow to Amrabat’s Fiorentina | Goal.com

 Nwankwo scores as Crotone bow to Amrabat’s Fiorentina

-Simeon Nwankwo was on target as Crotone continued with their stuttering start to life in the 2020-21 Serie A campaign following Saturday’s 2-1 defeat to Fiorentina.
+Simeon Nwankwo was on target as Crotone continued with their stuttering start to life in Serie A following Saturday’s 2-1 defeat to Fiorentina.

-Having defeated Benevento 4-1 their last time out with the Nigeria international among the goalscorers, the Pythagoreans went to Stadio Artemio Franchi with the ambition of making it two wins on a bounce against Cesare Prandelli’s team that were humiliated 6-0 by Napoli.
+Having defeated Benevento 4-1 last time out, with the Nigeria international among the goalscorers, the Pythagoreans went to Stadio Artemio Franchi with the ambition of making it two wins on the bounce against Cesare Prandelli’s team that were humiliated 6-0 by Napoli.

-However, they were pegged down by the Violets who got all their goals within the first 45 minutes.
+However, they were pegged down by the Violets, who got both their goals within the first 45 minutes.

 Both teams put up a strong display in the opening minutes of the encounter, nevertheless, it was the hosts who took the initiative after 20 minutes through Giacomo Bonaventura.